Mark-MDO47/expts_grove_vision_ai_v2/README.md

 - http://ww1.microchip.com/downloads/en/DeviceDoc/60001507E.pdf

 Because the Skull Project eyes are pretty busy just displaying the eyes, I don't want to interrupt them at random times with an I2C or UART message.
 Thus I plan to output the position information on two ESP32-C3 Analog channels, and the SAMD51 in the eyes can sample the information at any convenient time that doesn't interrupt its processing.

+I just realized I was looking at the Analog-to-Digital capabilities (ADC for analog input) instead of the Digital-to-Analog capabilities.
+The XIAO ESP32-C3 only has D10 with DAC.

+I will start by using the ESP32 LEDC library for analog output.
+I may need to implement filtering on the analog outputs so the SAMD51 can do reliable sensing.

+I previously did LEDC analog outputs in my https://github.com/Mark-MDO47/DuelWithBanjos project.
+I didn't need any filtering with the LED outputs.
+We shall see...